Caesars Palace Dubai is now Banyan Tree hotel, here's what's open and what's not...

-Five years after first opening in Dubai, Caesars Palace is saying so long to Bluewaters.
-From November 2023, the hotel will be known as Banyan Tree Dubai.
+Five years after first opening in Dubai, Caesars Palace Dubai is saying so long to Bluewaters.
+Starting November 13, 2023, the hotel will be officially known as Banyan Tree Dubai.

-Dubai Holding, the developers behind Bluewaters have teamed up with Banyan Tree Group and Ennismore for the deal, that will see a string of new projects and brands come to Bluewaters island.
+Dubai Holding, the developers behind Bluewaters have teamed up with Banyan Tree Group and Ennismore for the deal, which will see a string of new projects and brands come to Bluewaters Island.

 The new Banyan Tree Dubai will be repositioned in phases and will feature 179 rooms – including 30 suites – plus a four-bedroom villa for VIP guests that features its own pool and slice of beach.

 Guests looking to get a slice of wellness are already welcome to book their stay at the hotel here.